magento/devdocs/guides/v2.0/config-guide/database/database.md

 <h2 id="mage-cache-db-over">Overview of database caching</h2>
 This topic discusses how to use the Magento 2 database for caching.
 After you complete these tasks, cached objects are stored in the `cache` and `cache_tag` Magento 2 database tables.
 Nothing is stored `var/cache` or `var/page_cache`.

-This topic discusses how to set up database caching, how to verify database caching is working.
+This topic discusses how to set up database caching and how to verify database caching is working.
 We discuss the following options:

 *	Using the `default` cache frontend, in which case you modify `di.xml` only.
 *	Using a custom cache frontend, in which case you modify `env.php` only.